Everyone wants to live and work in a safe and functional environment, which is one of the main factors that impact our quality of life.

 Standard procedures for hiring and managing vendors and contractors.

-A quality commercial property maintenance service will keep your tenants happy while preserving and improving the condition of your asset.
+A quality commercial property maintenance service will keep your tenants happy while preserving and improving your asset’s condition.

 2) Financial reporting It is expected that one of their first roles will be creating a maintenance budget for your property.
-They will also present you with reports about maintenance expenses on the premises – at least on a monthly basis.
+They will also present you with reports about maintenance expenses on the premises – at least every month.

-3) Handling tenants communication If every email or text message from tenants comes to you directly, it’s likely that you won’t have time for much else.
-Part of the duties of a professional property maintenance company will be communicating with your tenants and relaying to you only those issues that require your attention.
+3) Handling tenants communication If every email or text message from tenants comes to you directly, likely, you won’t have time for much else.
+Part of a professional property maintenance company’s duties will be communicating with your tenants and relaying to you only those issues that require your attention.

 This all sounds great, but you may wonder: where can I find a decent commercial property maintenance company?